LETHAL SMOKE SCREEN: MARIJUANA, TOBACCO, CHRONIC PAIN, AND THE OPIOID CRISIS

 Marijuana was treated as a prohibited or contraindicated substance in practices for tapering dependent patients off prescribed opioids, despite evidence of benefit from marijuana use in reducing use of opioids for pain.

-Tobacco use was ignored and enabled – expert presenters endorsing invalidated treatment as usual (TAU) for substance use, including positive orientation of opioid/MAT patients to recovery models including the religious subcultures AA and NA, with no treatment benefit and where use of tobacco is normalized, socially ritualized, and socially reinforced.
+Tobacco use was ignored and enabled – the expert presenters endorsing invalidated treatment as usual (TAU) for substance use, including positive orientation of opioid/MAT patients to recovery models including the religious subcultures AA and NA, with no treatment benefit and where use of tobacco is normalized, socially ritualized, and socially reinforced.

 That is, the expert presenters at the state’s trusted research and medical sciences university were a decade or two behind the research evidence, with dissemination of health practice misinformation with associated predicted public harm.

 Progress against an opioid crisis and national substance use epidemic will require system-level changes, most importantly rethinking of substance use itself and its treatment.
 It will require a shift to institutions and managers of public healthcare funds with the capacity for competence, critical thought, and ethical behavior.

 Research References and Links